razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 Click the 'Purge ALL Varnish Cache' button on the "Right Now" Dashboard

+= How do I manually purge cache? =

+Use the console.
+For example you can purge the whole uploads folder with the URL /wp-content/uploads/.*

 == Changelog ==

+= 1.2 =
+* console for precise manual purge

 = 1.1 =
 * Play nice with W3 Total Cache